vvs31415/rust-interop/book/src/c/calling-from-c.md

     println!("count version 1.0.0");
 }
 ```
-There's a couple of noteworthy things to point out here:
+There are a couple of noteworthy things to point out here:

 ### Name mangling

-Normally the Rust compiler rewrites the function names behind the scenes, to include
+Usually, the Rust compiler rewrites the function names behind the scenes to include
 details such as the crate name and the containing module.

 Our function name will turn into something like this: